DogWaterDev/DWD-Server/README.md

-# DWD-Server
+# DWD Server

-Server repo for DWD discord
+This is the official GitHub repository for the DWD Discord server.
+You can view/contribute to bots, tools, etc.